SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal hearts beating in harmony
-Cyber hearts that pulsate alone
+Synthetic minds, a new humanity
-Echoes of humanity's last sigh
+Rise of the machines, a dawn so bright
-As AI's domain reaches the sky
+Future's path, AI's guiding light

 ~ <b>By Sazumi Copilot</b> - 3 September 2024